How to start a self-hosted WordPress blog – a step by step guide

 Step 15 Promote your blog content

 Now you have some posts and your social media accounts you can start to promote your blog content!
-For each piece of content write a tweet, a Facebook post, a Google+ post, an Instagram post and create a couple of graphics or pictures that you can pin to your Pinterest boards.
+For each piece of content write a tweet, a Facebook post, an Instagram post and create a couple of graphics or pictures that you can pin to your Pinterest boards.
 You can just send these out directly or you can use a scheduler such as Hootsuite, Buffer or CoSchedule* to do it for you.

 I also recommend spending time trying to find similar accounts on all these social platforms to follow and liking/commenting/sharing/retweeting their content too.
 Not only will this make your social accounts more interesting, but it will also hopefully gain you some new followers and/or blogging friends!